R4DDER5/CZ/new-project-scope.md

 Extra consideration should be given to the secure encryption and storage of documents.
 Also file limit sizes and document types.

+The current encryption process goes as the following:
+The file is uploaded via the candidate

 #### Candidate Auditing

 Candidates will need to be audited at each stage of their progress.
+This will be moderated via a staff member and notifications will be sent accordingly.
 Currently this is done via group management, questions are asked, relevant details are completed - this could be better The whole idea of candidate auditing depends on stages - this has been handled via groups, layering?
 The previous level of answers and responses should layer on top of any new questions presented at any new stage.
-At all stages notifications should be sent to releant people included in notifications.
+At all stages notifications should be sent to relevant people included in notifications.
 Candidate auditing = stages of progress in the candidate cycle
 Ideally in any new system we would use forms combined with groups to achieve existing functionality.
-The questions are the same as screening - they will all need some type of form element - text, checkbox, select from list The diifference is entirely due to progress,
+The questions are the same as screening - they will all need some type of form element - text, checkbox, select from list The difference is entirely due to progress,

 ### PROJECT TASKS
-bo

 __1. Determine System Framework__
 Decide which architecture will used and give future proof etc etc. The options that have been considered are Private VPS or AWS.
 There is now further consideration on using a complete framework options are, codeignitor, NodeJS and Laravel.
 __2. Setup Working Environments__